praveen23443/Temperature-Converter-WebApp/README.md

 # Temperature-Converter-WebApp

 A simple and interactive web application that allows users to convert temperatures between Celsius and Fahrenheit.
 Developed with HTML, CSS, and JavaScript, the tool features an intuitive interface for real-time conversion in both directions.

-# Temperature Converter Web App

 A user-friendly web application to convert temperatures between **Celsius** and **Fahrenheit** using HTML, CSS, and JavaScript.
 Instantly see conversions as you enter values—perfect for students, developers, or anyone needing a quick and responsive temperature calculator.